 First, we fast to repent, to turn away from our sin.
 Even though the penitential act of fasting cannot make up for our sin, it shows our sorrow and offers a small reparation for our offense against God.
 Also, when we fast, we discipline our bodies and train our minds to obey God's will.
 By building and strengthening this habit of discipline, we prepare ourselves to resist future sin.
 Fasting, therefore, becomes an act of worship where we turn away from temptation and toward God.

 Secondly, we fast to give the Lord access to our hearts.
 When we fast from things, we remove clutter from our day, lives and schedules.
 This frees up time and space, physically, mentally and spiritually to focus on Christ and to allow him to take up more room in our lives and a greater presence in our hearts.

 To pray for specific intentions.

 Fasting is an incredible form of prayer during Lent.
 By denying ourselves something of earthly pleasure, we can then offer that sacrifice back to God on another's behalf.
 Furthermore, the thought of this intention can motivate us and give us greater resolve to fast even when it is difficult.

 Make your lenten fasting more meaningful this year

 When you are choosing your Lenten sacrifice (or re-evaluating if you've already chosen it) search for something that will accomplish the goals we mentioned above.
 Another great way to go about this is to ask yourself these questions: What are my greatest sins?
 What actions or behaviors lead me to these sins?
-What is keeping me from growing in relationship with the Lord?
+What is keeping me from growing in my relationship with the Lord?

-Consider fasting from one of these things for Lent.
-We promise, your Lenten prayer and sacrifice will be more fruitful and will lead you into a deeper relationship with Christ.
-We are praying for you, God bless!
+If your fasting comes from a pure heart, your Lenten prayer and sacrifice will be more fruitful and will lead you into a deeper relationship with Christ.